Records for four climate change indicators in 2021

 Call of Guterres

 “It’s only a matter of time before we see the hottest new year,” Taalas said.
 Greenhouse gases will warm the climate for generations, he also adds.
 And the glaciers are threatened.
-Especially in Switzerland where only 5% of them could survive by 2100.
+Especially in Switzerland where only 5% of them might survive by 2100.

 Anticipating disasters has saved people, but more remains to be done.
 The WMO is working to make alerts possible for everyone within five years, as requested by Mr. Guterres.
 Currently, only half of the countries have such systems.